-Back in January 2011, Jorgen attended the SMART conference and I read a couple of articles about David Mason, the head of talent acquisition for CH2M HILL.
-And what they did with Social Media to find talent and recruit is really impressive.
+We recently attended the SMART conference and I read a couple of articles about David Mason, the head of talent acquisition for CH2M HILL.
+And what they did with social media to find talent and recruit is really impressive.

 David Mason first explained that as an engineering and consulting company in the construction industry, CH2M HILL has to recruit globally.
-But when posting ads on Job Boards or using Recruitment agencies, they realized that they were flooded with candidates…coming from all over the world.
+But when posting ads on job boards or using recruitment agencies, they realised that they were flooded with candidates, coming from all over the world.
 The quality of the average candidate used to be really low.

 1) Harness social media to attract candidates: test and try different social media platforms